Electric Motor vs Gas Engine Boats

 Smooth and Efficient Ride:

-- Electric motors provide instant torque, making for smooth acceleration and better fuel efficiency.
+- Electric motors provide instant torque, making for smooth acceleration and a more exhilarating experience.

 Fuel Availability: